joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

-[Learn more about variables, IO (Input/Output), and strings] (http://www.cplusplus.com/doc/tutorial/basic_io/) [Flow control in C++] (http://www.cplusplus.com/doc/tutorial/control/)
+[Learn more about variables, IO (Input/Output), and strings] (http://www.cplusplus.com/doc/tutorial/basic_io/) [Flow control in C++] (http://www.cplusplus.com/doc/tutorial/control/) [More on Data Types] (http://www.tutorialspoint.com/cplusplus/cpp_data_types.htm) [Bool Data Type: Where'd it Get its Name?] (http://en.wikipedia.org/wiki/George_Boole)

+Refer to your lecture notes and book for more help if I've missed anything you would like to review.

 Random bold here.
 I'm not sure how to fix this at the moment.
 -------------------------------------------------------------------------------